vercel/next.js/docs/basic-features/data-fetching/incremental-static-regeneration.md

 Inside `getStaticProps`, you do not need to specify `revalidate` to use on-demand revalidation.
 If `revalidate` is omitted, Next.js will use the default value of `false` (no revalidation) and only revalidate the page on-demand when `revalidate()` is called.

+> Note: If you're using [middleware](/docs/advanced-features/middleware.md) to perform rewrites in your application, the middleware won't be executed for on-demand ISR requests.
+In cases like that, you'd need to call the `revalidate` function on the exact path that you want revalidated.
+E.g.: in the case of the Platforms Starter Kit, we call the revalidate function on [these paths here](https://github.com/vercel/platforms/blob/main/lib/revalidate.ts#L8) and not [the ones they're rewritten to](https://github.com/vercel/platforms/blob/main/middleware.ts#L57).

 ### Using On-Demand Revalidation

 First, create a secret token only known by your Next.js app.
 This secret will be used to prevent unauthorized access to the revalidation API Route.
 You can access the route (either manually or with a webhook) with the following URL structure: